+(g) An applicant of any Unit disagreeing with the finding of the Committee may appeal the decision to the Board of Directors by giving written notice of appeal to the president of the Association within fifteen (15) days following receipt of notice of denial.
 The Board may refer the matter to an independent board of appeals of at least three (3) persons appointed by the Board, none of whom shall be a member of the Board or the Architectural Review Committee.
 Such board of appeals appointed by the Board shall review the decision of the Architectural Review Committee and make a recommendation or take other action as directed by the Board.
 The rules and procedures under which such board of appeals operates shall be determined by the Board.
-The Board of Directors will then review the plans, giving the chairman of the Architectural Review Committee, or his designee, the opportunity to present to the Board of Directors specific reasons why the plans were rejected, and the Owner of the Unit or his agent may present information challenging the findings of the Committee.
-The decision of the Committee will only be overridden by a two-thirds vote of the Board of Directors, and the actions of the Board must be consistent with this Declaration and the Design Guidelines.
+The Board of Directors will then review the plans, giving the chairman of the Architectural Review Committee, or his designee, the opportunity to present to the Board of Directors specific reasons why the plans were rejected, and the Owner of the Unit or his agent may present information challenging the findings of the Board of Directors, and the actions of the Board must be consistent with this Declaration and the Design Guidelines.
 The Board of Directors will adopt an appeals procedure which is in accordance with the framework set forth in this paragraph.